qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 |attributes| Within the :guilabel:`Fields` tab the field attributes of the
 selected dataset can be manipulated.
-The buttons |mActionNewAttribute| :guilabel:`New Column` and |mActionDeleteAttribute| :sup:`Delete Column` can be used, when the dataset is |mActionToggleEditing| :sup:`Editing mode`.
+The buttons |mActionNewAttribute| :sup:`New Column` and |mActionDeleteAttribute| :sup:`Delete Column` can be used, when the dataset is |mActionToggleEditing| :sup:`Editing mode`.

 At the moment only columns from PostGIS layers can be removed and added.
-The OGR library supports to add new columns, but not to remove them, if you have a GDAL version >= 1.6 installed.
-In the GDAL/OGR trac there is a ticket with a patch that awaits to be committed (http://trac.osgeo.org/gdal/ticket/2671).
+The OGR library supports to add and remove columns, if you have a GDAL version >= 1.9 installed.
-Until then QGIS (and any other software that uses GDAL/OGR) can only use a workaround to delete Shapefile columns.
-In QGIS this "workaround" is a third-party plugin called Table Manager.

 **Edit Widget**